Industry Reader Comment

-The Compound Semiconductor industry has been regarded as an emerging sector for a number of years but there is a sense that this may change.
-What do you think has occurred to enable this market growth?
+The compound semiconductor industry has been regarded as an emerging sector for a number of years but there is a sense that this may change.

 Will Compound Semiconductor remain a niche industry?